 There is another kind of fatty acid that works in tandem with omega-3 fatty acids: Omega-6 fatty acids.
 Omega-6 is similar to omega-3 but performs different functions within your dog's body.

 Omega-6 helps with cell growth and blood clotting.
-It also promotes inflammation in response to stimuli, like an injury or infection.
+It also promotes normal inflammatory response to stimuli, like an injury or infection.
 Omega-6 fatty acids are still essential to your dog's healthy lifestyle, but they're more commonly found in standard pet food ingredients.

 This means that your dog could probably use a little help in the omega-3 department but is likely getting enough omega-6 fatty acids already.
 Of course, every pet's situation is different and you'll want to check with your veterinarian to be sure.